 If you want to check out the community WeMoney feature or track your own spend, or you'd like help budgeting if you're one of those millennials that would like to use a budgeting app like we mentioned in the news earlier, feel free to give away money ago.
 You can download it from the App Store or the Google Play Store.
 And if you use the code word podcast on download, you'll get $5 when you collect an account.

 Dan Jovevski 44:41

-Thanks for listening to another installment of We Talk Cents.
-We'll be back again next week with another installment of some money news and an awesome guests.
+Thanks for listening to another instalment of We Talk Cents.
+We'll be back again next week with another instalment of some money news and an awesome guests.
 If you would like to learn more about way bunny or download the app, you can do that right now by going to the Google Play Store or the Apple App Store.
 And if you use the code referral code podcast You'll get $5 for signing up.

 Blaize Pengilly 45:02

 If you'd like to get in touch or have any questions about the show, or any feedback, we love hearing from you.
 So please send us a message via Instagram, which is at get we money.
 I'll chuck a link in the show notes so you can reach out directly.
-Until then, I hope you have a fantastic week ahead and we'll catch you next time for another installment of We Talk Cents.
+Until then, I hope you have a fantastic week ahead and we'll catch you next time for another instalment of We Talk Cents.
 See you later.
 See ya bye